sam-wee/edb-osp/_resources/0-covid-19.md

 ### If you're returning home

-- Singaporeans and PRs will always be welcome home, however, please comply with Stay-Home Notices if applicable and take note of [Singapore's latest border control measures](https://www.ica.gov.sg/covid-19).
+- Singaporeans and PRs will always be welcome home, however, please take note of [Singapore's latest border control measures](https://www.ica.gov.sg/covid-19).

 - Travellers (residents and long-term pass holders included) will have to submit their declaration via the [SG Arrival Card (SGAC) e-Service](https://icaeservices.ica.gov.sg/sgarrivalcard/).

+- Comply with requests for nasal swab tests at immigration checkpoints if you are asked to, even if you are asymptomatic.

+- Serve out your 14-day Stay-Home Notice upon entering Singapore.
+If possible, please stay at a temporary accommodation.
+We have negotiated special rates with hotels [here](http://go.gov.sg/sgn-shnaccom).
+Practice safe distancing from your loved ones.

+- Maintain a record of who you come into close contact with.
+Example: Take note of the taxi or private hire vehicle number.
+[Download TraceTogether](http://go.gov.sg/traceapp) for better contact tracing efforts if you have a SG number.
+This can be your friend /parent's phone number.

 - Many countries have imposed entry restrictions and border closures.
 Please refer to the [International Air Transport Association (IATA) Travel Centre website](www.iatatravelcentre.com/international-travel-document-news/1580226297.htm) when planning your travel routes.